akmjoe/git-ocpack/README.md

 When using the `-q` option, the [install.xml] file will be moved to the vqmod folder and renamed to the project name.

 When generating a ocmod plugin, the directory structure will be pre-checked for any invalid folders.
 If any are found, it will notify and abort.

+The `-i` option will create an empty *upload* folder and prompt for values to create the install.xml file.

 ## Authors